Jeremiah Joseph O'Keefe

 Jeremiah Joseph O'Keefe III (July 12, 1923 – August 23, 2016) was an American fighter ace, Democratic Party politician, insurance executive, and funeral director.
 As a Marine pilot in World War II he received the Navy Cross for five of the seven kills he recorded over Okinawa.
 After the war he entered politics, serving as a member of the Mississippi House of Representatives from 1960 to 1964 and as the mayor of Biloxi, Mississippi, from 1973 to 1981.
-The most prominent funeral home owner in Biloxi, he won a $500 million jury award in a contractual dispute with the rival funeral home company Loewen Group, later settling for $175 million.
+The most prominent funeral homeowner in Biloxi, he won a $500 million jury award in a contractual dispute with the rival funeral home company Loewen Group, later settling for $175 million.

-O'Keefe was a major donor to and chief fundraiser for the Ohr-O'Keefe Museum Of Art, named after his wife Annette.
+O'Keefe was a major donor to and chief fundraiser for the Ohr-O'Keefe Museum Of Art, named after his wife Annette, and many other civic, cultural and charitable organizations.
 His son, Jeremiah Joseph O'Keefe IV, also served as a state legislator.

+O'Keefe was portrayed by actor Tommy Lee Jones in the 2023 film The Burial.

 Early life and education

 Jeremiah O'Keefe was born in Ocean Springs, Mississippi, on July 12, 1923.
-His parents were J. Ben O'Keefe and Teresa Slattery O'Keefe.
+His parents were Jeremiah Joseph "Ben" O'Keefe and Teresa Slattery O'Keefe.
 He was the second of four children.
 With his family, he moved to Biloxi, Mississippi at age thirteen because the home he was born in and lived in was lost to the family during the Depression.
-O'Keefe went to St. Alphonsus Elementary School and Sacred Heart Academy in Biloxi, Mississippi.
+O'Keefe went to St. Alphonsus Elementary School in Ocean Springs, Mississippi and Sacred Heart Academy in Biloxi, Mississippi.
 After World War II, O'Keefe graduated from Loyola University, in New Orleans, Louisiana.

 Military career

 O'Keefe was attending Soule Business College during the attack on Pearl Harbor.
 He quickly enlisted in the U.S. Navy and served from 1942 to 1943.
 Then he became a fighter pilot with the U.S. Marine Corps from 1943 to 1945.
 He was a 1st Lt. with the VMF-323 Marine Squadron, known as the "Death Rattlers".
-He gained recognition for his contributions to an dogfight in Okinawa on April 22, 1945, in which he shot down five Japanese Kamikazes, becoming an ace in a single day.
-(This action was chronicled on the Dogfights TV series, the episode: Supersonic.)
+He gained recognition for his contributions to a dogfight in Okinawa on April 22, 1945, in which he shot down five Japanese Kamikazes, becoming an ace in a single day.
+(This action was depicted in the Dogfights TV episode "Supersonic".)

 On April 28, Lt.
-O'Keefe shot down another two enemy planes bringing his total victories to seven which made him the highest scoring ace in Okinawa at the time.
+O'Keefe shot down another two enemy planes, bringing his total victories to seven, making him the highest scoring ace in Okinawa at the time.